satyavamsiprakash-bit/Survey-App/README.md

 -   **Modern Registration Form**: A sleek, user-friendly form for collecting attendee information, including personal details, profession, and business address.
 -   **AI-Powered Suggestions**: Integrates with the Google Gemini API to generate personalized summit session recommendations.
--   **SMS Confirmation**: Sends an SMS acknowledgment to the attendee upon successful registration using Twilio.
 -   **Local Storage Persistence**: Attendee data is saved in the browser's local storage, so registrations are not lost on page reload.
 -   **Admin Attendee List**: A private view to see all registered attendees in a clean, sortable table.
 -   **Responsive Design**: The application is fully responsive and works beautifully on all screen sizes, from mobile phones to desktops.